henryiii/scipy-2020-bh/talk-proposal.md

 Distributing wheels was automated through Azure DevOps and supports all major platforms; some tricks were employed to make the latest compilers available.
 The Azure build-system is now used in at least three other Scikit-HEP projects.
-Conda-forge is also supported.
+Conda-Forge is also supported.
 Binding was done with PyBind11, all Boost dependencies are included, so a compatible compiler is the only requirement for building if a binary is not available.